TarunSaranga/Tradebook/README.md

 ### Q-Learning
 **Reinforcement Learning** is a process in which an *agent* is confined to an *environment* and tasked with learning how to *behave optimally* under different circumstances by interacting with the environment.
 The different circumstances the agent is subjected to, are called *states*.
 The goal of the agent is to know what *action*, amongst a set of allowed actions, must it take such as to yield maximum *reward*.

-**Q-Learning** is a type of Reinforcement Learning which uses *Q-Values* i.e., action values, to improve the behaviour of the agent in an iterative process.
+**Q-Learning** is a type of RL which uses *Q-Values* i.e., action values, to improve the behaviour of the agent in an iterative process.
 These Q-Values are defined for states and actions.
 Thus, `Q(S, A)` is an estimate of the quality of the action `A` at state `Q`. `Q(S, A)` can be represented in terms of the Q-value of the next state `S'` as follows -

 ![Bellman](annotations/bellman.png)